Digital Foreman showing a weather documentation workflow with NOAA weather context

 • Humidity above 85% can lead to poor adhesion.

-• Immutable weather snapshots
+• Saved weather snapshots

-• Material-specific temperature enforcement
+• Material-specific temperature review

 NOAA weather logging requires local data availability and features may vary by region.
 Weather documentation is designed to support warranty claims, but admissibility depends on the specific legal requirements in a given case.

-Finn showing warranty protection made easier
+Finn showing warranty documentation made easier

-Reduce warranty claim denials with better documentation
+Support warranty reviews with better documentation